 Zoe C goes to pop the cork, Akiko trails behind her and brings glasses for the kids.
 We let them drink wine and sparkling wine, a couple of tablespoons with cranberry or orange juice for the sparkling, seltzer for wine.
 This is Champagne, you don’t under any circumstances add anything to Champagne.

 Zak, “This is so good, bubbles on my nose, energetic taste, just tart.
 I may start drinking it for breakfast.”

 Mickey, “Hah!
 If you think I’m hanging with a breakfast drunk you need a brain adjustment.
-McKenzie can take care of it, a few energy zaps and you’ll be lobotomized, total compliant with my every wish.”
+McKenzie can take care of it, a few energy zaps and you’ll be lobotomized, absolute compliance with my every demand.”